magepages/mpdocs/docs/thank-you-page/index.md

   ![Imgur](https://i.imgur.com/cWFW8gN.png)

+    - `Page Title`:
-    - `Page Title`: Enter the title for Thank You Page
+      - Enter the title for Thank You Page
+      - The default title is *Thank you for your purchase*

     - `Page Sub-title`:
       - Enter the sub-title for Thank You Page